sbgraves237/radioMonitor/README.md

 * 0_9.
 Make the default RECORD_MINUTES=60.
 Done:  2018-11-04.

+NOTES:

+*** 1-minute files seemed to all come out 59 seconds.
+A 60-minute file came out 59:31.
+Then I changed to 30 minutes.
+Fourty-eight 30-minute files were recorded for 2018-11-04.
+These ranged from 29:12 to 29:56 (mm:ss), averaging 29:48.96 (mm:ss) with a standard deviation of 12.11 sec.
+This was under Windows 7 on a 4-core HP Pavilion with 4 GB RAM.
+This inner core iteration should probably be written so nothing gets lost ... later.

+*** Change the default RECORD_MINUTES to 20.

 * 0_10.
 Write function "mk_source_dir" to find all the directories with initial characters matching "source" and delete the oldest with all its contents when the number of such directories reaches "max_days", then create a new directory (source + date_string).

 * 0_11.
 Log files in directories by day as with 0_9, except use "mk_source_dir" to limit the number of such directories to "max_days".